 Serving all of Northern Virginia, our CT scans are just one portion of our state of the art imaging and radiology department.
 For more information, visit our main medical imaging page.

-Fauquier Hospital has installed two Toshiba CT scanners (computerized tomography) designed to deliver a significantly lower radiation dose.
+Fauquier Hospital has two Toshiba CT scanners (computerized tomography) designed to deliver a significantly lower radiation dose.
 With the new CT scanners, typical CT scans will demonstrate up to a 70 percent reduction in radiation exposure; head/brain CT scans will provide an approximately 50 percent reduction.
 The new scanner technology gives us the ability to acquire the best possible images at the lowest possible radiation and contrast doses.

 CT scans combine a series of cross-sectional X-ray images, or slices, of the organs, bones and other soft tissues.
 The advanced computer software technology allows the images to be viewed from different aspects, allowing the radiologist (the M.D. who reviews the images and reports the findings back to the ordering physician) to look at each slice individually or in combination.
 In some cases, CT images may be combined to create 3-D images.
 As a result, CT scan images can provide much more information than ordinary X-rays.

 They replace our current Emergency Department and Medical Imaging Department CT scanners, which have been 16 and 32 slice, respectively.